pikvm/pikvm/docs/pico_hid.md

 which does not fully support USB standards.

 This page explains how to build, connect and use all the features of the Pico HID.

+!!! note "KVMD >= 3.241 is required for the Pico HID"

 -----